Ssenseii/spotify-yt-dlp-downloader/readme.md

 ## 🐳 Docker Deployment

-If you'd rather not install Python/ffmpeg locally, you can run Potty fully inside Docker.
+If you'd rather not install Python/ffmpeg locally, you can run HARMONI fully inside Docker.
 The provided Docker setup includes system dependencies like **ffmpeg** and runs the same interactive `questionary` menus.

 ### Prerequisites